Province of Crotone

-The province of Crotone (provincia di Crotone) is a province in the Calabria region of southern Italy.
+The province of Crotone (provincia di Crotone) is a province in the Calabria region of Italy.
 It was formed in 1992 out of a section of the province of Catanzaro.
 The provincial capital is the city of Crotone.
 It borders the provinces of Cosenza, Catanzaro, and also the Ionian Sea.
 It contains the mountain Pizzuta, the National Park of the Sila, Montagnella Park, and the Giglietto Valley.
 Crotone was founded in 710 BCE.
 It participated in the Second Punic War against the Roman Republic.